sagarjaink/apify-mcp-server/README.md

 #### Claude Desktop

 To configure Claude Desktop to work with the MCP server, follow these steps.
-For a detailed guide, refer to the [Claude Desktop Users Guide](https://modelcontextprotocol.io/quickstart/user).
+For a detailed guide, refer to the [Claude Desktop Users Guide](https://modelcontextprotocol.io/quickstart/user) or watch the [video tutorial](https://youtu.be/gf5WXeqydUU?t=440).

 1. Download Claude for desktop
    - Available for Windows and macOS.